reyesjomar/portfolio/project-maximalist-vs-traditional-running-shoes/README.md

 # A Comparative Analysis of Maximalist and Traditional Running Shoes

+## Summary

+This project examines the biomechanical impact of maximalist versus traditional running shoes by analyzing three key variables: knee varus angle, ankle eversion, and loading rate.
+The goal was to assess whether maximalist shoes provide measurable benefits in reducing running-related injury risk.

+The data showed that maximalist shoes, while offering better shock absorption through a lower loading rate, also resulted in higher knee varus and increased ankle eversion — both of which are associated with greater risk for injuries such as knee joint deterioration, plantar fasciitis, and tendonitis.

+Although maximalist shoes feature increased cushioning, this study found no consistent biomechanical advantage over traditional running shoes.
+The findings suggest that footwear choice should be based on personal comfort, biomechanics, and injury history, rather than assumptions about shoe design.

 ## Overview
 Examined whether there is a change in kinematics in relation to the type of shoe: maximalist or traditional an individual wears when running.